Apostle Paul and the Winds of Crete

 - Acts 27:13 - And then it happened, suddenly.
 With no forewarning.
 A southerly breeze comes upon them.
 Who would have thought such good fortune was to alleviate their perplexity.
 Yes.
 Yes!
 Now is the time to cast off.
 They should most certainly be able to jump that twelve mile gap.
 For with a south wind at their backs, the sails are blessed with an extra, generous push in the needed direction.
-It was only 12 miles but at a speed of 3 to 5 knots that results in several hours.
+It was only 12 miles but at a speed of 3 to 5 knots that would result in several hours.
 Warm southern air is not as dense as colder northern air.
 Hang glider pilots (as this author) have greater control and quicker response while ridge soaring in colder air.
 But warm air has far less molecules to accomplish the same maneuvers.
 Travel would have been sluggish.
 Luke describes the south wind appropriately and translators offer these words: “softly” (ASV, KJV, WEB, YLT) and “gentle” (CEV, ESV, ISV, NIV).

 - Acts 27:14,15,16 - Good fortune seemed to prevail for the moment, yet, while hoping for the best, it would still have been difficult to avoid feelings of tension, apprehension, restlessness, uneasiness, or anxiety.
 It’s only twelve miles.
 But they were moving so slowly.
 Then, sudden fortune struck again.
 But this time is was misfortune.
 Their worst apprehensions became reality as an extremely violent frontal system raced down from the northeast/southwest Messara Valley, forcing the ship away from the island with absolutely no hope of regaining control.
 Tempestuous (wind) renders the Greek word